Homemade Dill Pickle Canning Recipe

 I used this recipe for my first time water-bathing and they turned out so well!
 I used pint jars because I thought I saw that somewhere but now I can’t find it.
 I have a lot of cucumbers to use and only quart jars currently.
 I just wanted to confirm that I can use quart size and still follow the recipe with 1/2 inch headspace and everything?
 I was doing a canning class and it said to make sure because headspace can change when you move up in size.

 1. Hi!
 Great question.
 The USDA recommends leaving 1/2" head space for all water bath pickle canning recipes.
-I'm not sure what the reasoning is, but that is the measurement for both pints and quarts.
+That measurement is for both pints and quarts.
 Happy canning!

 - Meg